If you are a victim of domestic violence, call the

-The women are welcome to stay in our transitional housing program for up to 24 months, and given a safe place to rest their heads and heal their hearts.
+The women who come to us are given a safe place to rest their heads and heal their hearts.
 They are provided with:

 Group and Individual Counseling